top of page

 Therefore, swimming pools are living things. (conclusion)

-By the way, upon first reading the roses argument above, many university students think it makes logical sense and is a valid argument.
-It shouldn't bother you if you, too, find this one tough!
-It should, however, suggest to you how difficult it can be to evaluate even simple arguments.
 Why is it so hard to see the problem with the roses argument?
 To help us, let's bring back some of the content from the metacognition module.
-It might be because we're processing the argument in "type 1" thinking mode, relying too much on our intuition and, therefore, missing critical information.
-Specifically, we may intuitively and automatically do only half the required work, evaluating the truth of the statements alone (they're all true!) but ignoring the logic in the links between the statements.
+It might be because we're processing the argument in "type 1" thinking mode, relying too much on our intuition and, therefore, jumping to conclusions.
+For example, a person might intuitively and automatically do only half the required work, evaluating the truth of the statements alone (they're all true!) but ignoring the logic in the links between the statements.
 When we ponder arguments, we have to both consider truth of premises and the logic of argument.
 This often requires that we slow down our thinking.

 Again, validity of arguments hinges only on the connections between premises and the conclusion.
-When you're assessing validity, forget about truth!
-Below, we'll get to soundness, which adds truth of premises to the mix.
+When you're assessing validity, forget about what you know or think you know about the premises or the conclusion.
+Focus on the logic alone.

 Sound and unsound deductive arguments